RobertSundling/neato-botvac/precertificate-firmware/README.md

 This guide will help you replace an expired certificate in a Neato Botvac D3, D3 Pro, D4, D5, and D7 firmware package with an unexpired neato.cloud precertificate.

-**Important note: *Precertificates* are not exactly the same as *certificates*.
-As of February 20, 2025, we do not currently have an unexpired *certificate* to use, only a *precertificate*.** No one yet tried using a precertificate on an actual robot.
-If you try this method, whether the robot accepts or rejects the precertificate, please open a GitHub [issue](https://github.com/RobertSundling/neato-botvac/issues) or [discussion](https://github.com/RobertSundling/neato-botvac/discussions) on this repository to report your findings.
+This method allows installing firmware until at least March 19, 2026, when the most recent neato.cloud precertificate expires.

-If this method does work, it should allow installing firmware until March 19, 2026, when the most recent neato.cloud precertificate expires.
+**If you wish to simply download a pre-made firmware package with a precertificate already installed, see the [main README](../README.md) for this repository.**

 ## Table of contents